 If your company has 100 contacts, you'll only be able to send up to 500 emails per month.
-If you are trying to use email marketing to actively and consistently connect with your leads and prospects and feed them valuable information to convert them to customers, you might not have as much leeway as you'd hoped.
+If you are planning on using email marketing to actively and consistently connect with your leads and prospects, you might not have as much leeway as you'd hoped.

 As far as lists, compared to the 25 smart lists and 25 static lists available through the starter package, the professional package offers 1,000 smart lists and 1,000 static lists, and the enterprise package offers 1,500 smart lists and 1,500 static lists.

 These limitations probably have little effect on smaller businesses with a smaller number of contacts and are just now expanding their marketing efforts to build out their customer base.
 This is really who the Marketing Hub Starter is targeting, after all.

 Let us help you figure out exactly what you need to hit the ground running with your marketing campaigns.
 Get a free HubSpot audit, and we’ll provide you with a list of actionable steps that align with your specific goals.
 If you’re a startup or small business, this can give you peace of mind if it turns out that the Starter Marketing Hub does indeed meet all of your criteria.